-- (1) prior felony record - (2) custody status at the time of the offense - (3) prior misdemeanor and gross misdemeanor record - (4) prior juvenile record for young adult felons misdemeanors, or felonies is determined on the basis of current Minnesota offense definitions and sentencing policies, except that when a monetary threshold determines the offense classification, the monetary classification in effect at the time the prior offense was committed, not the current threshold, determines the offense classification in calculating the criminal history index.
+- (1) prior felony record - (2) custody status at the time of the offense - (3) prior misdemeanor and gross misdemeanor record - (4) prior juvenile record for young adult felons classification, the monetary classification in effect at the time the prior offense was committed, not the current threshold, determines the offense classification in calculating the criminal history index.
 Offenses which are petty misdemeanors by statute, or which are deemed petty misdemeanors by Minn.
 R. Crim.
 P. 23.02 (the only sanction is a fine less than the misdemeanor fine level defined in statute) and 23.04, are not used to compute the criminal history index.